On thermodynamics of compact objects: Summary

 \section{Summary}

-We have studied thermodynamics of self-gravitating systems in a new approach to better characterize horizonless ultracompact objects in a general theory of gravity.
-In Sec.~\ref{sec:statmech}, we have derived generic thermodynamic laws of global variables, without the explicit input of gravitational field equations, from the curved spacetime generalizations of thermodynamic potentials for different statistical ensembles.
-Consequently, there is no direct reference to the physical mass, and the total internal energy $U$ is just naively defined in Eq.~(\ref{Helmholtzglobal}).
-The conventional thermodynamic laws then follow directly from the global and local correspondence, except that thermodynamic volume $V_{th}$ has to be appropriately identified.
+We have studied the thermodynamics of self-gravitating systems in a new approach to better characterize horizonless ultracompact objects in a general theory of gravity.
+In Sec.~\ref{sec:statmech}, we have derived generic thermodynamic laws of global variables for the matter source, without the explicit input of gravitational field equations, from the curved spacetime generalizations of thermodynamic potentials for different statistical ensembles.
+Consequently, unlike the common treatment in the literature, there is no direct reference to the physical mass and the total internal energy $U$ is defined as usual in Eq.~(\ref{Helmholtzglobal}).
+The conventional thermodynamic laws then arise directly from the global and local correspondence, except that thermodynamic volume $V_{th}$ has to be appropriately identified.
 The most generic definition of $V_{th}$ can be derived from the first law of thermodynamics, as given by Eqs.~(\ref{dVth0}) and (\ref{dVth}) for canonical and grand canonical ensembles, respectively.
 For illustration, we have considered examples of non-interacting gas, where the global thermodynamic potentials can be derived from the global partition functions.
-The explicit form of global thermodynamic variables are displayed.
+The explicit form of global thermodynamic variables is displayed.
 For relativistic gas in particular, i.e. with EoS $\rho=3p$, it is possible to identify the explicit form of $V_{th}$, as given in Eq.~(\ref{Vth0}), with the help of Tolman's law, given in Eq.~(\ref{eq:Tolman}).
 It is in general larger than the geometric volume $V_{geo}$, given in Eq.~(\ref{Vgeo}), due to the extra enhancement from gravitational redshift.